Modern 21st-Century Sustainable Fuel and Energy Solutions

 And, for a comprehensive look at both electrifying and implementing renewable energy for mass transit, please also see:

-Biofuels are low-carbon fuels (ethanol and biodiesel) from renewable sources.
-Biofuels are commonly produced by individuals/ farmers, and both also have industrially produced versions.
-Agricultural crops such as corn, sugarcane, soybean, and other starchy crops represent 1st generation ethanol feedstocks.
+Agricultural crops such as corn, sugarcane, soybean, and other starchy crops represent 1st-generation ethanol feedstocks.

-In addition, ethanol feedstocks include cellulosic plants (2nd generation biofuels - such as various non-food energy crops and grasses, wood biomass, agricultural waste, forestry residues, other waste streams).
+Ethanol feedstocks also include cellulosic plants (2nd-generation biofuels - such as various non-food energy crops and grasses, wood biomass, agricultural waste, forestry residues, and other waste streams).

-All of these feedstocks for biofuels are processed and used to create efficient, environmentally-friendly, alternative transportation fuels (ethanol and biodiesel).
-2nd and 3rd generation biofuels represent non-food sources of high-density energy, feedstocks that don't take away from the world's needed food supply.
+All of these feedstocks for biofuels are processed and used to create efficient, environmentally friendly, alternative transportation fuels (ethanol and biodiesel).
+2nd and 3rd-generation biofuels represent non-food sources with high-density energy; feedstocks that don't take away from the world's needed food supply.

 The most promising new source for the production of biodiesel is algae.
 Algae might just be the future of biofuel - as it's extremely fast-growing and up to 60% of algae's weight is oil - oil that can be processed into biofuel.